eunicode/expertise-clone/README.md

 - With Next.js, when using _root_ relative paths, don't include `public` in the path
 - Next.js image's css overrides custom css(?)
-- Only Javascript expressions are allowed in JSX
+- Only Javascript expressions are allowed in JSX.
+Can't use statements.
 - Use camelCase with CSS Modules
 - You can use element selectors with CSS Modules if you target it with a class first

 ## Setup

 Clone/download project.

 Move to project folder.

 Run `npm install`.

 Run `npm run dev`.

+Development server will be running at http://localhost:3000/

 ## Attribution